bwpge/homekey.nvim/README.md

 require("lazy").setup({
     -- other plugins
     {
-        "bwpge/homekey.nvim"
-        -- if opts and config are not set, setup won't be called -- and no keymaps will be set. you can also use:
+        "bwpge/homekey.nvim",
-        -- opts = { set_keymaps = false }
+        -- be sure to set excluded filetypes if different from defaults opts = { set_keymaps = false }
     },
 })